 By developing these skills through ICR, patients learn how to foster an overall healthy lifestyle that leads to a healthy heart and improved quality of life.

-One advantage of intensive cardiac rehabilitation is that patients have the option to attend up to 72 sessions, compared with 36 sessions in traditional cardiac rehabilitation.
-This increased opportunity for education provides more resources and opportunity to carry out a healthy lifestyle going forward.
-In addition, ICR places an emphasis on healthy eating for the heart, helping patients change eating habits, while learning through live or video cooking demonstrations.
+One advantage of intensive cardiac rehabilitation is that patients have the option to attend up to 72 sessions, compared to 36 sessions in traditional cardiac rehabilitation.
+This increased opportunity for education provides more resources and opportunities to carry out a healthy lifestyle going forward.
+In addition, ICR places an emphasis on healthy eating for the heart, helping patients change eating habits, while learning through educational cooking demonstrations.

 Average Outcomes for Intensive Cardiac Rehabilitation Patients